 My core interests are in animal behaviour, evolution and conservation.
 In my PhD thesis I plan to combine all three by using genetic and genomic techniques to gain a better understanding of the effects of climate change on Antarctic fur seals.
-These seals were hunted to near extinction in the 18th and 19th century, but have managed to recover population size since.
+These seals were hunted to near extinction in the 18th and 19th century, but managed to recover to a population size in the millions.
 However, due to climate change the species is on the decline again.
 I want to investigate how climate change affects this species on a genomic level.

 Previous Research and Other Interests